Grinzatom/cse210/README.md

 # cse210-ww-student-template
-Mauricio David Grinzato Sandoval CSE210
+NAME: Mauricio David Grinzato Sandoval CSE210

 This repository contains the starter code for many different projects.
 They are arranged as follows: